 How To Take Advantage Of The Anti-Inflammatory Benefits Of Turmeric

-From the buzz in the health food world about the humble yellow spice called turmeric, you would think if you’ve got 99 problems, turmeric could solve about 86 of them.
+From all the buzz the health food world gives the humble yellow spice called turmeric, you would think if you’ve got 99 problems, turmeric could solve about 86 of them.
 But is it true, or is it hype?
-Is turmeric as amazing as everyone says it is, or just another pill you’re supposed to add to that endless list of “I should probably take that.”
+Is turmeric as amazing as everyone says it is, or just another pill you’re supposed to add to that endless list in your head of “I should probably take that.”
 Well, my friends, here is your definitive guide on all things turmeric.

 Article continues below